 31. Port authorities can act at their discretion

-(1) The fact that a port authority has a function given to it by section 30 does not impose a duty on it to do any particular thing and, subject to this Act and any direction given to the port authority by the Minister, it has a discretion as to how and when it performs the function.
+(1) The fact that a port authority has a function given to it by this Act or any other written law does not impose a duty on it to do any particular thing and, subject to this Act and any direction given to the port authority by the Minister, it has a discretion as to how and when it performs the function.

 (2) Nothing in this Act limits or otherwise affects the operation of the Environmental Protection Act 1986 in relation to a port, a port authority or port operations.

 [Section 31 amended: No. 9 of 2014 s.
-13.]
+13; No. 2 of 2019 s.
+45.]

 32. Control of port, port authority has